-In this context, possible health benefits due to the related regulation or regulatory intervention are evaluated and reported.
-For example, the US Environmental Protection Agency (EPA) reported several health benefits analyses of the U.S. Clean Air Act (CAA) CAA based onAmendments of 1990 (EPA, 1990).
-The EPA developed a specifically designed model (BenMap) to estimate a health benefit changing to due of exposure to ozone in the air (Hubbell et al. 2005; U.S. EPA 2008b) and PM2.5 (Davidson et al. 2007; Fann et al. 2011).
-US Centers for Disease Control and Prevention (CDC) also conducted various health benefits analyses including transportation policy with several chronic diseases (Whitfield GP et al., 2016), parking policy with obesity (Blanck HM et al., 2012), and school policy with children’s walking (Wendel AM et al., 2009).
+In the context of such regulations, possible health benefits of a regulatory intervention are evaluated and reported.
+For example, the US Environmental Protection Agency (EPA) reported several health benefits in its analyses of the U.S. Clean Air Act (CAA) Amendments of 1990 (EPA, 1990).
+The EPA later developed a model (BenMap) to estimate the health benefits of decreasing exposure to ozone (Hubbell et al. 2005; U.S. EPA 2008b) and air-borne particulate matter PM2.5 (Davidson et al. 2007; Fann et al. 2011).
+The U.S. Centers for Disease Control and Prevention (CDC) also conducted various health benefit analyses, including studies of the effects of transportation policies on several chronic diseases (Whitfield GP et al., 2016), the effects of parking policies on obesity (Blanck HM et al., 2012), and the effects of school policies on children’s walking (Wendel AM et al., 2009).

-Assessing health benefit is not only for government use, but several organizations also developed the method to understanding the benefit of environmental health intervention.
-The World Health Organization (WHO) developed a comparative risk assessment methodology as a health benefits analysis for the global burden of disease (GBD) udyst (Murray & Lopez, 1999).
-GBD is the one of wide-ranging scientific effort to measurea health benefit from various diseases and injuries with risk factors e world in th(Nelson et al., 2005).
-Similarly, the Institute of Medicine established a health benefits analysis tool to assess the environmental health burden and cost in the U.S (Trasande et al., 2015).
-Both methodologies were eloped devbased on a population attributable fraction (PAF), but the estimated result (health benefit) is different because each method uses a different unit of health benefit.
+Health benefit assessments are helpful not only for governments.
+Several organizations have also developed methods for estimating the benefits of environmental health interventions.
+The World Health Organization (WHO) developed a comparative risk assessment methodology as a health benefits analysis for its Global Burden of Disease (GBD) project (Murray & Lopez, 1999).
+GBD is the one of the world’s most important efforts to measure the health effects of various diseases and injuries as well as the risk factors associated with them (Nelson et al., 2005).
+Similarly, the Institute of Medicine established a health benefits analysis tool to assess environmental health burdens and costs in the U.S (Trasande et al., 2015).
+Both methodologies are based on a population attributable fraction (PAF), but the estimated results (health benefits) are different because each method uses a different unit for health benefit.

-Technically, the health benefits analysis has used a part of different analysis such as regulatory impact analysis, health impact analysis, or cost-benefit analysis.
-Each analysis used various models or focused on different health outcomes depending on the specific purpose of analysis.
+Technically, health benefits analysis has used elements from other types of analysis, such as regulatory impact analysis, health impact analysis, and cost-benefit analysis.
+Each type of analysis uses a distinct model or focuses on specific health outcomes, depending on the specific purpose of the analysis.
 Therefore, several terms about health benefits analysis are used.
-In this study, if any analysis estimates any kinds of health benefit, we use the term as “health benefits analysis” to avoiding confusion.
+In this study, if any analysis estimates any kinds of health benefit, we use the term “health benefits analysis” to avoiding confusion.

-The health benefit analysis is widely used to assess a health impact froma broad range of policy change and health intervention.
-However, relatively, few health benefits analysis for the environmental and occupational health interventions has studied (Hutton, 2000).
-Moreover, the health benefits among worker due to the Toxic Use Reduction (TUR) policy has rarely considered although TUR intervention has increasingly conducted in last two decades in U.S. Therefore, there is a serious knowledge gap in understanding the total benefit from TUR policy.
-This may lead to an underestimation of the value of TUR intervention and may be an obstacle to expanding TUR policy.
+Health benefit analysis is widely used to assess the health impacts of a broad range of policy changes and health interventions.
+However, it has been used to analyze relatively few health benefits of environmental and occupational health interventions (Hutton, 2000).
+Moreover, the health benefits to workers from Toxic Use Reduction (TUR) policies have rarely been studied, although TUR interventions are increasingly conducted in the U.S. Therefore, there is a serious knowledge gap in understanding the total benefits of TUR policies.
+This may lead to an underestimation of the value of TUR interventions and may be an obstacle to expanding TUR policies.

-This paper aims to describe and test the developed a framework toestimate the health benefits of TUR policy based on the PAF.
+This paper aims to describe and test a new framework based on the PAF for estimating the health benefits of TUR strategies.
 The framework was applied to two case studies to understand the feasibility, advantages and limitations of using this methodology in future analyses.
 Specifically, the two case studies discussed in this paper evaluate the possible health benefit and economic value due to the EPA proposing a policy to ban the use of TCE in industrial vapor degreasing in U.S and policy to prohibit the use of PERC in dry cleaning in U.S.

 Method (The context of Health Benefit Analysis for TUR policy)